I approached Sourdough by Robin Sloan with great trepidation.

 Sourdough is a thoroughly enjoyable book with an upbeat tone, like-able characters, a bit of techy romanticim and just the slightest hint of magical realism.
 The excitement of discovery and a sense of fun emanates from each page as Lois lovingly bakes her loaves of bread and writes code for her robotic arm.
 It is not the type of book that will change your life or challenge your values and beliefs, but it does have something to say if you pay attention.

-The book ambles along for a long stretch without a clear driving force to the plot and leans pretty heavily on Sloan’s humor and ability to throw in interesting details to keep things interesting.
-Luckily, he does it well, and it keeps the book from dragging.
+The book ambles along for a long stretch without a clear driving force to the plot and leans pretty heavily on Sloan’s humor and ability to throw in entertaining details to keep things interesting.
+Thankfully, he does it well, and it keeps the book from dragging.
 It’s lighthearted, humorous, sweet and well worth a read for anyone who finds the subject matter potentially of interest to them.